Cost of Goods Sold (COGS) on the Income Statement

 Before you invest in a business, you'll want to research the industry you are examining and find out what is considered a normal, or good, cost of goods sold ratio relative to sales.
 For corporations that drill for oil, one of the most important figures you need to consider is the cost per barrel to get the oil out of the ground, refined, and sold.
 This is, in effect, the cost of goods sold for the oil company.
 If one firm can get crude at far lower costs than its competitors, it has a distinct advantage and will result in more profit flowing to the owners or shareholders, especially during periods when oil prices collapse.

-This is one of the reasons that oil majors such as ExxonMobil are able to buy up assets of struggling and bankrupt competitors during energy gluts.
+This is one of the reasons that major oil companies such as ExxonMobil are able to buy up assets of struggling and bankrupt competitors during energy gluts.